lbnl-science-it/scienceit-docs/docs/hpc/accounts/project-accounts.md

 3. **Recharge use**: Berkeley lab researchers who want to use Lawrencium cluster at a minimal recharge rate, roughly at $0.01/SU.
 For details, please see Recharge Allocation Computing Allowance.

-To request a PCA, Condo or Recharge project on Lawrencium, please send your requests at myLRC.
+To request a PCA, Condo or Recharge project on Lawrencium, please send your requests at [myLRC portal](https://mylrc.lbl.gov/){:target="_blank"} {{ ext }}.
 Make sure choosing the desired project type on the form.

 ### Changing Your ProjectID
-If your projectID associated with project accounts on Lawrencium expires or becomes invalid, you can request of changing your projectID by sending us email at hpcshelp@lbl.gov
+If your projectID associated with project accounts on Lawrencium expires or becomes invalid, you can request of changing your projectID by sending us email at [hpcshelp@lbl.gov](mailto:hpcshelp@lbl.gov).

 ### Allocations